Conservation Genetics

 Dr S K Gupta | Scientist E | Wildlife Institute of IndiaWhat is Conservation Genetics?

-Scientist E Dr S K Gupta invested 16 years & 7 months in Conservation Genetics.
-According to Scientist E Dr S K Gupta, Conservation Genetics is:
+Scientist E Dr S K Gupta has worked in Conservation Genetics for 16 years & 7 months.
+Scientist E Dr S K Gupta describes Conservation Genetics as:

 Conservation genetics is an interdisciplinary subfield of Population Genetics that aims to understand the dynamics of genes in populations principally to avoid extinction.
 Therefore, it applies genetic methods to the conservation and restoration of biodiversity.